 [Some people say: keep / and /home on separate partitions, so you can change OS without changing /home.
 I do differently: one / partition for everything, but back up settings for some key big apps: browsers, email, RSS feed reader, password manager, IDE.
 When I do a fresh install, I fresh-install the apps, then overwrite their configs with my saved config files.]

-[Note: Just before wiping the system is a good time to try some risky new thing you're curious about (e.g. SELinux, resizing a partition, in-place encryption/decryption, new bootloader, reverting system back to some filesystem snapshot, filesystem rebalancing or scrubbing, damage filesystem and then try using a rescue disk).
-If it borks the system, no problem: you were about to wipe anyway.]
+[Note: Just before wiping the system is a good time to try some risky new thing you're curious about (e.g. SELinux, resizing a partition, in-place encryption/decryption, new bootloader, reverting system back to some filesystem snapshot, filesystem rebalancing, damage filesystem and then try using a rescue disk, update firmware).
+If it borks the system, no problem (except for the firmware case): you were about to wipe anyway.]

 My quick summaries: